 This versatility is due to the interplay between the clavicle (collarbone), scapula (shoulder blade), and humerus (upper arm bone).
 These bones are held together by a network of muscles, tendons, and ligaments that provide both stability and mobility.

 Understanding the anatomy of the shoulder is paramount for anyone looking to engage in shoulder exercises.
 The deltoid muscle, which is the prominent muscle of the shoulder, has three distinct heads: the anterior (front), lateral (side), and posterior (rear) deltoids.
-Each head plays a unique role in shoulder movement and requires specific exercises to develop fully.
-The rotator cuff, a group of four smaller muscles, is critical for shoulder stability and must not be neglected in any shoulder exercise regimen.

 Table of Contents